MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.DeviceManagement/Update-MgBetaDeviceManagementConfigurationPolicyTemplateSettingDefinition.md

 ```

 ### -HelpText
-Help text of the setting.
+Help text of the item
-Give more details of the setting.

 ```yaml
 Type: String